CoolProp/Dockerfiles/README.md

 The preferred release process is as follows:

  - put a real version number in `buildsteps/base.txt` and in `Makefile`
- - `make debian push-debian git-tag-push`
+ - `make debian push-debian all`
+ - commit the changes, tag the files in git and push to remote
  - enter the dummy version number (latest) in `buildsteps/base.txt` and in `Makefile`
  - run `make all` and commit the new files to git